EMT to Surgical Technologist: EMT Career Guide

-How to Become a Surgical Technologist: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Surgical Technologist: Duties, Requirements, Certifications, Job Outlook, and Salary

-A career as an EMT is both rewarding and a great way to earn valuable experience—experience that can lead to greater career opportunities beyond emergency medical support.
+A career as an EMT is both a rewarding learning opportunity and a great way to earn valuable experience that can be a stepping stone to a more rewarding and lucrative career in medicine.

 (See our full list of alternative jobs for EMTs and paramedics)

-One such career is Surgical Technologist (or Surgical Tech), a medical career for which EMTs are uniquely suited.
+One career path popular among EMTs is becoming a Surgical Technologist (or Surgical Tech or Scrub Tech), a medical career for which EMTs happen to be uniquely suited.

-Surgical techs work alongside a hospital’s surgical team, where they help prepare the surgery, sterilize after the surgery, and occasionally assist with the surgery—by handing the surgeon tools as needed, holding organs in place, or dressing wounds afterwards.
+Surgical techs work directly alongside a hospital’s surgical team, where they help prepare the surgery, sterilize post-surgery, and occasionally assist during the surgery—handing the surgeon tools as requested, holding organs in place, or dressing wounds.

-Now is a fantastic time to become a surgical technologist, as these jobs are growing rapidly.
-The Bureau of Labor Statistics predicts a 9% growth in the field by 2028, primarily due to a greater demand for medical professionals as older generations require more frequent surgical care and in greater numbers.
+Now is a great time to look into becoming a surgical technologist, as jobs in this field are growing rapidly.
+The Bureau of Labor Statistics predicts a 9% growth by 2028, primarily due to a greater demand for medical professionals caused by older generations requiring more frequent surgical care and in greater numbers.

-Note: The Surgical Tech shouldn’t be confused with the Surgical First Assistant (SFA), a position that requires further medical education as SFA’s assist with surgery directly.
+Note: The Surgical Tech should not be confused with the Surgical First Assistant (SFA), a position that requires further medical education as SFAs assist directly with surgery.

 Surgical Technologist Requirements